Here's how you can make stylish updates to your home on a budget

 Equally at home in a modern space as a period property, wall panelling hides a multitude of sins as well as adding interest to a featureless room.
 Choose the correct dimensions, and it can also be used to rebalance the proportions of an unusually shaped space.

-The Wall Panelling Company can advise on all aspects of panelling and construct a feature wall like this in a beaded design for around £1,000.
+Cost: The Wall Panelling Company can advise on all aspects of panelling and construct a feature wall for around £1,000.

 What changes will you be making in 2019?